giantswarm/ingress-nginx-app/README.md

 ----

-# nginx Ingress Controller App
+# Ingress NGINX Controller

-This App installs the [nginx ingress controller] onto your workload cluster.
+This App installs the [Ingress NGINX Controller] onto your workload cluster.

 Its job is to satisfy external requests to services running in the cluster.
 See the [kubernetes ingress docs] for a higher level overview.